How do I update Java for my Mac?

 - Platform(s): Macintosh OS X

-The information on this page pertains to Java versions starting with Oracle Java 7, supported with Mac OS X 10.7.3 and above.
+The information on this page pertains to Oracle Java starting with Java 7, supported with Mac versions 10.7.3 and above.

 Every time you launch a Java applet, a Java Web Start application or the Java Control Panel, the system first launches your program and then, in the background (so that performance of your Java application is not impacted), it determines if it has checked in the last 7 days for a Java update.